 For maximum engine life, YANMAR recommends that when shutting the engine down, you allow the engine to idle, without load, for 5 minutes.
-This will allow the engine components that operate at high temperatures, such as exhaust system, to cool slightly before the engine itself is shut down.
+This will allow the engine components that operate at high temperatures, such as the turbocharger (if equipped) and exhaust system, to cool slightly before the engine itself is shut down.